 Mylene Lagarde, Natasha Palmer

 Volume 86, Number 11, November 2008, 839-848

-Table 5.
-Main characteristics of studies on reducing user fees and its effects on health service utilization in low- and middle-income countries, according to literature review
+Table 1.
+Inclusion criteria applied in review of studies of the effects of user fees on health service utilization in low- and middle-income countries

 |Type of intervention||A change in the payment required from patients at the point of service delivery|

 |Study setting||Low- and middle-income countries (as defined by The World Bank)|

 |ITS study – two criteria had to be met:|